E-Bike Items for Sale - Here's a photo journal of items that I'm trying to clear out of my workshop.

 In normal practice I charge my batteries to 4.1 volts per cell and aim to discharge to around 10% State of Charge (SoC) with occasional deeper discharges but more often shallower discharges, although for these tests I charged to 4.2 volts per cell and discharged until the BMS cut off the discharge current when the first cell was drawn down to 2.75 volts under load.

 For each battery I performed a full discharge as described above into a resistive load that resulted in an 18 Amp draw at the top of charge and a 12 Amp draw at the bottom of charge.
+(Starting in 2018 I discharge at half that current as I believe that more accurately reflects the typical load on my batteries in use.)
 While discharging I tracked Amps-hour drawn and watts-hour drawn using the same DrainBrain (predecessor of the Cycle Analyst) year to year.
 At the same time I logged the voltage of each cell bank to assess the degree of cell voltage balance achieved in each battery and tuned these individually, if necessary, after running the test.
 I.e. The results below do not include the effect of any manual cell balancing I may have done after running a complete discharge on a battery.

 The table below gives for each battery the Ah and Wh capacity in each year.
 I plan to test my batteries and to update this table annually.